Australian labour movement: Politics

 A scandalised establishment, took measures to counter Labour's growing electoral dominance.
 Believing that an anti-socialist alliance was necessary, it pressured Deakin and Anti-Socialist Party's new leader, Joseph Cook, to begin merger talks.
 The main body of Protectionists, including Deakin and his supporters, merged with the Anti-Socialist Party in May 1909 to become the Commonwealth Liberal Party.
 The more liberal Protectionists joined Labour.

 The 1910 federal election was a straight two-party contest between Labour and the combined anti-Labour forces.
 The election delivered total victory to Labour under the leadership of Andrew Fisher.
 It delivered the first national Labour majority government in the world, the first national majority government in Australia, and the first Senate majority in Australia.

 The Fisher government was able to pass 113 Acts in the three years of the government, an unprecedented record, a period of reform unmatched in the Commonwealth up until that point.
-The Fisher government carried out many reforms dear to the labour movement in defence, constitutional matters, finance, transport and communications, and social security, such as establishing old-age and disability pensions, a maternity allowance and workers compensation, issuing Australia's first paper currency, forming the Royal Australian Navy, the commencement of construction for the Trans-Australian Railway, expanding the bench of the High Court of Australia, founding Canberra and establishing the government-owned Commonwealth Bank.
+The Fisher government carried out many reforms dear to the labour movement in defence, constitutional matters, finance, transport and communications, and social security.
+They included: establishing old-age and disability pensions; a maternity allowance for new mothers; workers compensation; issuing Australia's first paper currency; starting the Trans-Australian Railway; expanding the High Court of Australia; founding Canberra; and establishing the government-owned Commonwealth Bank.

-The state branches formed their first majority governments in New South Wales and South Australia in 1910, in Western Australia in 1911, and in Queensland in 1915.
+The party's state branches formed their first majority governments in New South Wales and South Australia in 1910, in Western Australia in 1911, and in Queensland in 1915.
 Such success eluded equivalent social democratic and labour parties in other countries for many years.

 World War I

-The chief proponent of industrial unionism in Australia was the Industrial Workers of the World, which actively sought out conflicts with management.
-The IWW also acted on a political plane, opposing boyhood conscription, then the first world war.
 The Australian labour movement united around opposition to conscription, largely due to vocal opposition by the IWW and Catholic archbishop of Melbourne, Daniel Mannix.
 Two referendum proposals to introduce conscription by Labor Prime Minister Billy Hughes were defeated, making Australia and South Africa the only nations at war during the First World War not to introduce conscription.

-The Labor Governments of Hughes in the Federal sphere, and William Holman in New South Wales, were held in low regard by much of the labour movement due to their policies on military conscription.
+The Labor governments of Hughes in the Federal sphere, and William Holman in New South Wales, were held in low regard by much of the labour movement due to their policies on military conscription.